-Since starting operations, In Kind Direct has distributed £130 million in value of goods from more than 900 companies.
-6,300 charities have received products to date, helping millions of people in need every year.
+Since starting operations, In Kind Direct has distributed £140 million in value of goods from over 1,000 companies.
+7,500 charities have received products to date, helping millions of people in need every year.
 Examples include: women’s refuges, hospices, homeless shelters, youth projects, arts projects, family welfare groups, refugee projects, community nurseries and disabled people’s groups.

-In Kind Direct’s operations have grown substantially in recent years 2012 was our most impactful year yet, with more than £12.5 million in value of products distributed to more charities with even more products.
-In 2011 we also launched The In Kind Direct International Network to take forward The Prince’s vision to expand in kind giving to the Commonwealth and other countries.
+In Kind Direct’s operations have grown substantially in recent years.
+In 2014 alone we redistributed more than £11.2 million in value of products to more than 2,300 charities.
+Since 2011 the In Kind Direct International Network has also been establised to take forward The Prince’s vision to expand in kind giving to the Commonwealth and other countries.

 Greenwich Toy & Leisure Library Association is one of In Kind Direct's registered charities and the leading toy library for children with special needs (and their families/carers) in the UK.